 If you have Service Pack 1 or Service Pack 2 or no line about Service Pack at all, continue reading this article.
 Close System Properties window by clicking OK.

 If you already have Service Pack 3 installed, you can safely skip this article.

-Before installing Windows XP Service Pack 3, please follow steps in the following articles - otherwise the installation might fail because of some trivial reason such as messed up files on system drive or not enough free space on disk, or some malware blocking installation:
+Before applying Windows XP Service Pack 3, please follow the steps in the following articles - otherwise, the installation might fail because of some trivial reason such as messed up files on the system drive or not enough free space on disk, or some malware blocking installation: